 - Boric acid is one of the important compounds in textile products.
 Boron compounds are also used in organic synthesis, in a particular type of glass manufacture and as a wood preservative.

 - Borax was earlier used to make perborate, which is the bleaching agent widely used in some detergents.

 - Boron compounds are also found in homes in the form of food preservatives, especially for fish and margarine.

 - It’s a poor conductor of electricity and can also be found in ceramics, flare guns, and fiber glasses.

-- Boron has several forms and amorphous boron which are a dark powder and unreactive to oxygen, water, alkalis, and acids are the most common.
-It forms borides when reacts with metals.
+- Boron has several forms such as amorphous boron which is a dark powder and it is non-reactive to oxygen, water, alkalis, and acids are the most common.
+It forms borides when it reacts with metals.

-- Boron is present in over hundred minerals on Earth.
+- Boron is present over a hundred minerals on Earth.
 But it is extremely difficult to produce, even in laboratory conditions.

 - Boromycin is a boron-based natural antibiotic.
 It is a derivative of Streptomyces.